-- Psychological support
+- psychological support

 More information about ways to have a healthy diet and physical activity is in our Healthy living webpages.

-There is inconsistent research on herbal and natural therapies specifically for women with breast cancer and menopause.
+There is inconsistent research on herbal therapies specifically for women with breast cancer and menopause.
 Some herb and plant therapies can have side effects and interact with medications.
 If you are using herbal therapies or thinking about using them, please let your doctor know so you can explore any possible risks.

-Relaxation, cognitive behaviour therapy & mindfulness
+Cognitive behaviour therapy & hypnotherapy

 Tibolone & breast cancer

-Tibolone (sold as Livial) is a synthetic hormone and its actions are similar to oestrogen, progesterone and testosterone.
+Tibolone (sold as Livial™/Xyvion ™) is a synthetic hormone, and its actions are similar to oestrogen, progesterone and testosterone.

-It should be noted that Tibolone may interfere with the effectiveness of breast cancer therapies and it is therefore not recommended for women with breast cancer.
+It should be noted that tibolone may interfere with the effectiveness of breast cancer therapies, and it is therefore not recommended for women with breast cancer.

-For women not able to use hormone based treatments for menopausal symptoms, a group of antidepressants called SSRIs/SNRIs (selective serotonin or serotonin-norepinephrine reuptake inhibitors) are sometimes used as they have been found to be helpful in reducing hot flushes.
-Some antidepressants can interfere with other medications such as tamoxifen.
-Your doctor can work out whether an antidepressant is suitable for you.
-These medications can help you cope, so please ask your doctor about them.
+For women not able to use hormone-based treatments for menopausal symptoms, a group of antidepressants called SSRIs/SNRIs (selective serotonin or serotonin-norepinephrine reuptake inhibitors) are sometimes used as they have been found to be helpful in reducing hot flushes.
+Some antidepressants (paroxetine and fluoxetine) can interfere with the effectiveness of tamoxifen in breast cancer treatment, leading to a possible increase in the risk of recurrence.

 Mental & emotional health